 - Administering oxygen

-- Suctioning secretions and mucous
+- Suctioning secretions and mucus

 - Administering fluids through a drip in the hand or arm in order to prevent dehydration